Written by Art Wallace

 Producer John Meredyth Lucas directed portions of this episode that needed to be filmed on Friday October 13, 1967, when Ralph Senensky left the set to observe Yom Kippur.

-This is the first of two scripts by Art Wallace, who would late co-write “Assignment: Earth” with Gene Roddenberry.
+This is the first of two scripts by Art Wallace, who would later co-write “Assignment: Earth” with Gene Roddenberry.
 Wallace’s script was based on a concept by Roddenberry that was entitled “Space Moby-Dick.”
 (Really.)
 It’s far from the only time Trek would draw on Herman Melville’s famous novel for inspiration (cf. “The Doomsday Machine,” The Wrath of Khan, First Contact).

 To boldly go.
 “Monsters come in many forms.”
 On the surface, this is a perfectly decent episode.
 It gives some insight into the captain’s past, a mission that he feels was left unfinished.
 Guilt is a powerful motivator, after all, and the same Jim Kirk who always takes on all responsibility for what happens on his ship was obviously formed in the lieutenant of eleven years earlier who blamed himself for the failure to stop the creature.
 The parallels between Kirk’s hesitation and Garrovick’s is nicely played.